decates/simple-git-mirror/README.md

 It's not really coded for public consumption, but feel free to use it as a starting point and get in touch if you find it useful.

 ## To Use
 You need to have node.js and git installed.
-The service install also assumes you're running on Windows.
+The service install also assumes you're running on Windows, in which case you need to run from a command line with elevated privileges (i.e. to manage services).

 First clone the repository: